TobiasDanielAngelo/bis-react-native/frontend/myapp/README.md

 December 3, 2023

-1. Found some issues in adding an item in sales. (indexing?)
+1. Found some issues in adding an item in sales (Getting misplaced). (indexing?)
 Replicate by closing an item from first page then adding item in second page?
 Maybe the solution is to set order to -1 after closing.
 2. In Timeline, find a way to add padding with the y-axis labels.
-3. Change random name to Cash -> Cabanatuan City
+3. Change random name to Cash -> Cabanatuan City.
+4. Create a print button in status bar for Sales > History (Temporarily make it active for editing).
+5. Sort by latest from sales/expense/transfer/purchase histories.
+6. Add date to receipt.
+(OK)
+7. Option to remove total.